-Personal development – the founder could take a workshop or course/training on how to overcome fear of failure.
+Personal development – the founder could take a workshop or course/training on how to overcome the fear of failure.
 They could ask other business owners how they overcame their fears.
 They could read as much as they could about overcoming fear.

 Interns – they could hire an apprentice or intern to help with sewing or marketing.

 * This example above was adapted from one I found on the Internet.